 Narrow-Body (Boeing 737, Airbus A320)

-Narrow-body aircraft are designed for short to medium-haul routes, accommodating between 100 and 240 passengers.
-The most popular examples are the Boeing 737 and the Airbus A320.
+Narrow-body aircraft, ideal for short to medium-haul flights, seat 100 to 240 passengers.
+Leading examples include the Boeing 737 and Airbus A320.

 These incredible airplanes offer an efficient and economical solution for airlines, with relatively low operational costs.
 The average price of a new Boeing 737-700 is approximately $89.1 million, while the Airbus A320 costs around $89.6 million.